A basic guide to personal banking

 • What are my mobile banking options?

-Don’t take your account for granted.
-Review the features of your accounts at least once a year.
+Review your account’s features at least once a year to ensure it’s still meeting your needs.
 If you want to see if there’s a better choice, compare accounts.

 Curious about managing or accessing funds in your accounts?
-Let’s learn more about options win the digital space.
+Let’s learn more about options to win the online banking space.

 The ease of digital banking

 Digital banking empowers you to manage your accounts by completing or scheduling transactions securely over the internet using a computer or mobile device, turning a physical bank into an online bank.
-You can pay bills, transfer money, deposit checks and keep track of your transactions, all from your computer or mobile device.
-Digital banking allows you to remotely manage your money from anywhere which can increase the hands-on experience.
+You can pay bills, transfer money, complete a mobile deposit and keep track of your transactions, all from your computer or mobile device.
+Mobile banking allows you to remotely manage your money from anywhere which can increase the hands-on experience.

 With Bank Midwest’s digital banking solution you can: